andikatjacobdennis/UML/relationships/UML_Relationships_Tutorial.md

-Of course.
-The document is very well-structured and informative, but it contains a few critical errors in the UML notation, especially in the **Directed Association** and **Composition** sections.

-Here is the corrected document.

 ## UML Relationships Tutorial

 This tutorial provides a comprehensive guide to fundamental UML relationships, adhering to the UML 2.5.1 standards.
 We will use a consistent shopping cart system example to illustrate each concept.